 Candice is a corporate and securities attorney specializing in entity formation, corporate governance, contracts, capital raising, asset transfers and corporate restructuring.
 She is a native of Northern California.
 Candice graduated magna cum laude from Santa Clara University School of Law, where she was Senior Articles Editor for the Santa Clara Computer & High Technology Law Journal.
 She received her Bachelor of Arts from the University of California, San Diego.

 Candice was the founder of The Owens Law Firm, P.C., a dedicated corporate and business law practice in Santa Fe, New Mexico.
 Prior to opening her own firm, Candice was an attorney and partner at Sommer, Udall, Sutin, Hardwick & Hyatt, P.A. in Santa Fe.
 In California, she worked at Cooley LLP (Palo Alto) in the corporate securities group.
 In between law careers, Candice owned a boutique in downtown Santa Fe called “Miss Maybe”.
 Most recently, she was a partner at Leverage Legal Group, a multi-office virtual law firm.
 Candice lives in Albuquerque with her husband, two daughters and family dog.
+In her spare time she is a Spinning instructor at the JCC.

 SANTA CLARA UNIVERSITY SCHOOL OF LAW